Colin23/go-todo-app/README.md

 # go-todo-app
-This repository contains a webapplication to manage a list of todos.
+This repository contains a web application to manage a list of to-dos.